stac47/stac-dot-files/README.md

 stac-vimrc
 ==========

 My .vimrc which contains the procedure to configure Vim everywhere.
+This one is tested under Linux and Windows.
+I use this one to work on following project
+types:

+* Python
+* Javascript
+* XML
+* CSS
+* HTML